 One of the strengths of the Baldee Series is the massive variety of lengths available.
 There are 11 different cables lengths ranging from 1 ft. to 50 ft., as well as a 6” and 9” patch cable.

 The Spectraflex Baldee can be found fairly easily both online and offline.
-Amazon.com usually has the best overall deal as they offer free shipping and a competitive price.
-Expect to pay between $10 and $50 for a new cable, depending mostly on length.
+Amazon.com usually has the pretty competitive pricing.
 All in all, the Spectraflex Baldee is a great option for players that want the quality of a Spectraflex cable without the braided jacketing.